At a Glance: Best 1-4x Scopes

 Athlon Optics Talos BTR

-Athlon is an up-and-coming US company which focuses on designing and manufacturing high-quality optics for an affordable price.
+Athlon is an up-and-coming US company that focuses on designing and manufacturing high-quality optics for an affordable price.
 They achieve great affordability through strategic alliances with various high-end manufacturers.
-Athlon is competing with much bigger brands like Vortex.
-Athlon offers a lifetime warranty which is always a great selling point.
+Athlon offers a lifetime warranty which is always great so you can keep your optic longer.

 Another cool thing about this scope is the illuminated reticle.
 The illumination setting goes from 1 to 11 with 11 being the brightest.
 The illumination works best in low light.
 The Talos has its reticle in the second focal plane scope so the crosshair stays the same size at any magnification level.
 This 1-4x scope is very versatile.
 It allows you to shoot short distances as you would with a red dot only but you still have the 4x power in case you are hunting and see a suitable target farther away.